 Quicksilver Ranch is a little farm with miniature horses.
 They are adorable.
 The Ranch is open from 10am and 3pm and it is free.
 The address is 1555 Alamo Pintado Rd.
-Don’t go beyond the gates even if the gate is open; they get very angry about this and you will embarrass your friend!
+Don’t go beyond the gates even if the gate is open; they get very angry about this.

 Buellton is the home of split pea soup.
 Seriously.
 Try it at Split Pea Andersons.
 Oh, and Buellton also has a huge part in the Sideways movie.
 You will find tasting rooms, the Hitching Post, the Days Inn windmill hotel and OstrichLand USA in Buellton.

 There are 24+ tasting rooms in Lompoc’s Wine Ghetto.
 After your tastings explore the city.
 Lompoc is known as the “City of Murals in the Valley of Flowers”.
 There are 40+ murals located in Lompoc’s historic old town area.
 Walk over to South H Street to see the canopy of Italian Stone Pines worth over 3 million dollars.
 There is a Farmers Market every Friday on the corner of Ocean Avenue & I Street and The Famous Lompoc BBQ is on most Saturdays along H Street.